VivekChauhan05/RAG_Document_Question_Answering/README.md

 Integrate additional vector databases for broader compatibility.

 ###License
-This project is licensed under the Apache License.
+This project is licensed under the -[Apache License].

 ### Acknowledgments
 Cohere AI for their powerful embedding and language models.